 - A lightweight invoicing webapp, like Invoicely (freemium) or Zervant (free).
 These are recommended if you will send more invoices in the future, but don’t need the accounting features.

-- And Co is a lightweight suite of business software for Freelancers & Studios (from Fiverr.com), which also includes time tracking, proposals, contracts and more.
+- Fiverr Workspace (previously And.Co) is a lightweight suite of business software for Freelancers & Studios, which also includes time tracking, proposals, contracts and more.

 - A full-fledged accounting application, like Wave Accounting (free) or Freshbooks (popular, with free trial).
 This option might be good for you if you need bookkeeping/accounting, too.